-Ms. Wallander: Senator, I believe that the heightened Russian threat and its willingness to deploy those forces and to saber-rattle requires a re-evaluation of Ukraine's б And so, where, as the NSC Director for Russia at the 7 time, did you support the EFPs?
-Do you believe they should 8 be supported today?
-Should we continue this participation?
-9 Ms. Wallander: Senator, I do support that framework 10 for enhancing American presence and contributions to the security and operations of our partners and allies, 11 12 especially our allies in the instance that you cite in Poland.
-13
+- 1 defense and military needs.
+And if confirmed, I would focus - on that and take appropriate lessons. - 3 Senator Blackburn: All right.
+And the EFPs, I had the - 4 opportunity to visit some of our Tennessee troops that were - 5 there on an EFP mission in Poland. - And so, where, as the NSC Director for Russia at the - 7 time, did you support the EFPs?
+Do you believe they should - 8 be supported today?
+Should we continue this participation? - 9 Ms. Wallander: Senator, I do support that framework - 10 for enhancing American presence and contributions to the - 11 security and operations of our partners and allies, - 12 especially our allies in the instance that you cite in - 13 Poland. - 14 Senator Blackburn: Well, if Russia invades Ukraine, - should we establish more of the EFP battle groups and push - 16 further south? - 17 Ms. Wallander: Senator, I agree with you that if - 18 Russia further invades Ukraine, we need to reevaluate NATO - 19 posture, including U.S. contributions to NATO posture, and I - 20 would look at exactly the issues that you highlighted in - 21 your question, because I think they are key. - 22 And in principle, I would support an increased - 23 American, at least rotational presence in the region. - Senator Blackburn: Okay.
+I am going to run out of - 25 time, but I did want to ask you about the parallels that you

-3 Senator Blackburn: All right.
-And the EFPs, I had the 4 opportunity to visit some of our Tennessee troops that were 5 there on an EFP mission in Poland.

-Senator Blackburn: Well, if Russia invades Ukraine, should we establish more of the EFP battle groups and push further south?

-Ms. Wallander: Senator, I agree with you that if Russia further invades Ukraine, we need to reevaluate NATO posture, including U.S. contributions to NATO posture, and I would look at exactly the issues that you highlighted in your question, because I think they are key.

-And in principle, I would support an increased American, at least rotational presence in the region.
-Senator Blackburn: Okay.
-I am going to run out of time, but I did want to ask you about the parallels that you see between Russian and Chinese interests in Ukraine, if you could speak to that.

-Ms. Wallander: Well, I believe, Senator, that Russia and China share a priority goal of undermining the U.S.-led network of norms and rules that govern global security and ensure the security of so many countries.

-7 And so, while China may not have a direct stake in 8 Russia's aggression against Ukraine, I believe China watches 9 carefully when the United States and the international 10 community do not stand up to the principles of the U.N.
-11 charter and do not defend the rights of countries to choose 12 their own futures, including their alliances.

-Senator Blackburn: I will submit some questions to you and Dr. Plumb, dealing with nuclear presence and Nuclear Posture Review.

-16 And thank you so much for your time today.

-18 Chairman Reed: Thank you, Senator Blackburn.

-19 Senator Kaine, please?

-20 Senator Kaine: Thank you, Mr. Chairman, Ranking Member21 Inhofe.
+- 1 see between Russian and Chinese interests in Ukraine, if you - 2 could speak to that. - Ms. Wallander: Well, I believe, Senator, that Russia - 4 and China share a priority goal of undermining the U.S.-led - 5 network of norms and rules that govern global security and - 6 ensure the security of so many countries. - 7 And so, while China may not have a direct stake in - 8 Russia's aggression against Ukraine, I believe China watches - 9 carefully when the United States and the international - 10 community do not stand up to the principles of the U.N. - 11 charter and do not defend the rights of countries to choose - 12 their own futures, including their alliances. - 13 Senator Blackburn: I will submit some questions to you - 14 and Dr. Plumb, dealing with nuclear presence and Nuclear - 15 Posture Review. - And thank you so much for your time today. - 17 Thank you, Mr. Chairman. - 18 Chairman Reed: Thank you, Senator Blackburn. - 19 Senator Kaine, please? - Senator Kaine: Thank you, Mr. Chairman, Ranking Member - 21 Inhofe. - 22 And congratulations to the nominees for your - 23 nominations; you are all highly qualified for these - 24 positions. - A couple of items, Ms. Dalton; first, congrats on being

-And congratulations to the nominees for your nominations; you are all highly qualified for these a UVA grad.
-There have been reports in the last day or so about more instances of Havana Syndrome regarding American diplomats who are currently in Geneva and Paris.
-The syndrome was first reported in Havana.
-It has been reported as affecting diplomats and other U.S. governmental personnel around the globe and in the DMV in Virginia.

-24 positions.

-A couple of items, Ms. Dalton; first, congrats on being